AldoGadra/Data_analysis_portfolio/bali_sport_seasonal_trend/README.md

-# Kickstarter Success Rate Analysis
+# Bali Sport's Seasonal Trend

 **Description**:
 Bali is the top tourism destination in Indonesia.
 Bali's Ngurah Rai International Airports accommodate 38.7% of Indonesia's international visitor arrivals in 2019 and has risen to 45.4% in 2024.
 The foreign visitors, combined with continuing tourism development, have introduce new lifestyle changes in Bali regarding diets, wellness, culture, and fitness.